-Upon completion of this offering, we will have 9,335,000 outstanding ADSs representing approximately 43% of our ordinary shares in issue (assuming no exercise of the underwriters' over-allotment option).
+Upon completion of this offering, we will have outstanding ADSs representing approximately % of our ordinary shares in issue.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while our application to list our ADSs on the NYSE has been approved, we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.